 \section{Construction from First Principles}

-The detection of gravitational waves (GW) \cite{LIGO} represents one of the most significant developments in measurement science and technology.
+The detection of gravitational waves \cite{LIGO} represents one of the most significant developments in measurement science and technology.
 The detector uses powerful laser beams in an interferometric setup in order to detect gravitational waves causing minute relative displacements between mirrors placed at the end of each interferometer.
 The lasers constitute the dominant cost component of the QPE protocol, whose sensitivity is fundamentally constrained by sources of noise such as photon shot noise \cite{Rafal2013,Pitkin_2011,Demkowicz_Dobrza_ski_2015}.
-Consequently, achieving an optimal trade-off between cost and accuracy is crucial for maximizing the efficiency of gravitational wave detection.
+Consequently, achieving an optimal trade-off between energy cost and accuracy is crucial for maximising the efficiency of gravitational wave detection.

-In this section, we adopt the sequential procedure from Section~\ref{ResQPE} for a similar but simpler task: laser lights are shined on a target qubit instead; the two are coupled and the coupling strength can be encoded in a phase and hence estimated by the QPE protocol.
-This helps reveal information on physical details of the qubit, much as the phase difference that exposes the existence of GW.
+In this Section, we adopt the sequential procedure from Section~\ref{ResQPE} for a similar but simpler task: laser lights are shined on a target qubit instead; the two are coupled and the coupling strength can be encoded in a phase and hence estimated by the QPE protocol.
+This helps reveal information on physical details of the qubit, much as the phase difference that exposes the existence of gravitational waves.
 Due to the explicit physical origin, the energy cost of the phase shift operator can be readily evaluated, in contrast to the case in Section~\ref{complexityEx}.
 The effect of the implementation error on the complexity is also derived.
-Combining both factors gives us the total resource cost of the estimation protocol.
-Furthermore, for a more complete energy analysis we also include the cost of state preparation and measurement that take place at the beginning and end of each sequence, respectively.
-Figure~\ref{fig:circuitcool} at the end of this section exhibits the overall circuit structure, while Table~\ref{tabula} makes clear the meaning of each parameter to be defined in the following subsections.
+Combining both factors gives us the total \DT{energy} cost of the estimation protocol. \DT{For completeness} we also include the cost of state preparation and measurement that take place at the beginning and end of each sequence, respectively.
+Figure~\ref{fig:circuitcool} at the end of this Section exhibits the overall circuit structure, while Table~\ref{tabula} below makes clear the meaning of each parameter to be defined in the following subsections.